Protecting nerve cells from destruction is called neuroprotection. This is an important goal for current research.

 The current disease modifying drugs are given to prevent the inflammation and subsequent demyelination in relapsing remitting MS, but they are not usually effective for treating progressive forms of MS. Researchers working on neuroprotection aim to find ways in which nerve cells can be protected from inflammation and damage.
 The hope is that the destruction of nerve cells - and thus further permanent problems - can be lessened or prevented.

-Neuroprotective drugs will not be able to reverse progression or restore lost function.
+Research in this area is at a relatively early stage and these studies are exploring the potential of neuroprotection as a strategy, as well as the possibility of making effective drugs available to people with MS. Neuroprotective drugs will not be able to reverse progression or restore lost function.
 However, if suitable drugs can be developed, it is hoped that this will mean that the progression of multiple sclerosis can be significantly slowed down - something that is not possible with existing medication.

 Inflammation leads to the increase in levels of nitric oxide and sodium, both of which can damage nerve cells.
 Research is underway to examine the effect of blocking these chemicals.

 - Phenytoin is a sodium channel blocker used to treat epilepsy.
-A study in people with optic neuritis found that people who had been treated with phenytoin showed less damage to nerve cells in the retina than people taking a placebo.
+A study in people with optic neuritis found that people who had been treated with phenytoin showed less damage to nerve cells in the eye than people taking a placebo.

-- Amiloride has shown signs of limiting damage to nerves in a small study of people with primary progressive MS though more research is needed.
+- Amiloride has shown signs of limiting damage to nerves in a small study of people with primary progressive MS, though more research is needed.